AEGON247/photoBomb/README.md

-## FaceFinder
+## PhotoBomb

-FaceFinder is a SaaS-oriented web app (Next.js + Firebase) that lets users:
+PhotoBomb is a SaaS-oriented web app (Next.js + Firebase) that lets users:

 - **Connect with Google** using Firebase Authentication.
 - **Paste a Google Drive folder link** that they already have access to.